epics-docs/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 follows:

   - LINEAR
+  - SLOPE
   - NO CONVERSION
   - typeKdegF
   - typeKdegC
   - typeJdegF
   - typeJdegC

-If LINEAR is chosen, the record performs a linear conversion on the data.
+If either LINEAR or SLOPE is chosen, the record performs a linear conversion on the data.
 If NO CONVERSION is chosen, the record performs no conversion on its data.
 The other choices are the names of breakpoint tables.
 When one of these is specified in the LINR field, the record uses the specified